tpertner/confess/README.md

 ## Contributing

 Found a boundary failure in the wild?
-Have a test case that exposes inconsistent behavior?
+Have a test case that exposes Relational Boundary Erosion?

 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on adding test cases and extending the harness.